tugceozgur/ImageDownloader/README.md

 Python Script for 'downloading' images from given plaintext file to the local hard disk!

+The code expects a text file that contains image urls in its each line and downloads these images to images folder.

 Install requirements
 -----
 Make sure you have python3 and pip3 installed.